gumstix/yocto-manifest/README.md

-    If everything goes well, you should have a compressed root filesystem tarball as well as kernel and bootloader binaries available in your *work/deploy* directory.
-If you run into problems, the most likely candidate is missing packages.
-Check out
+    If everything goes well, you should have a compressed root filesystem tarball as well as kernel and bootloader binaries available in your **work/deploy** directory.
+If you run into problems, the most likely candidate is missing software packages.
+Check out http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html#resources
-    http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html#resources
-    for the list of required packagaes for operating system.
+    for the list of required packages for operating system.
 Also, take a look to be sure your operating system is supported: https://wiki.yoctoproject.org/wiki/Distribution_Support